March 8th, 2019

-It’s undeniable Howard Schultz, the creator of Starbucks, not only made one of the most iconic and loved brands in the world, but he literally defined the culture we live in and invented the very concept of the American coffee shop.
+It’s undeniable the Starbucks mastermind, Howard Schultz, not only made one of the most iconic and loved brands in the world.
+More than that though, he literally defined the idea of the 3rd space, by inventing the concept of the American coffee shop.
 Much of his success, however, is because of his “heart” decisions that investors find terrifying.
 In this Howard Schultz interview, I asked him about maintaining heart, amidst shareholder pressure.

-Under Howard Schultz leadership, Starbucks is also a great global citizen, donating millions on top of millions of dollars to charities, leading the food and beverage industry in their treatment of global coffee farmers.
+Under Howard Schultz’s leadership, Starbucks is also a great global citizen, donating millions upon millions of dollars to charities, leading the food and beverage industry in their treatment of global coffee farmers.
 Starbuck’s treatment of coffee farmers by paying them well, and providing clean water to kids across the globe with their Ethos water project are well known.
-It’s a great story, but how did he convince his shareholders on maintaining great employee benefits and other big “heart” ideas?
+It’s a great story, but how did he convince his shareholders to maintain their world-class employee benefits and other big “heart” ideas of his?

 In my interview with Schultz, he explained it wasn’t easy.
-He broke down his process and explains why business plans are necessary even for big heart ideas, when “gut feelings” won’t cut it.
+He broke down his process and explained why business plans are necessary even for big heart ideas, when “gut feelings” won’t cut it.
 He also answers the most critical question we all have.
 Is Chemex better than a French Press?

 More: How Howard Schultz Kept His Heart

 Read my full article on how Howard Schultz fought for great employee benefits.
 I break down key parts of my interview with him.
 It was a densely packed interview and I unpack the core ideas and how he convinces shareholders to maintain heart ideas.
 Make sure you listen to the full interview as well.